-There are sites such as sustainabletravel.org that enable you to calculate your specific carbon footprint and compensate financially.
-Carbon offsetting is controversial, you will find many arguments for and against the idea on-line, and it isn’t cheap.
+There are sites such as sustainabletravel.org that enable you to calculate your specific carbon footprint and compensate it financially.
+Carbon offsetting is controversial, you will find many arguments for and against the idea, and it isn’t cheap.
 But in the spirit of being part of the solution, it may be an alternative to explore.

-3. Take ONE long holiday each year, instead of many short ones
+3. Take one long vacation each year, instead of many short ones.

-In America, we are champions of the long weekend, this is an area where there is a great opportunity to improve not only our impact on the environment, but also our quality of life.
-There are numerous studies arguing the mental and physical virtues of longer consecutive vacation, in fact, the general consensus among workplace psychologists today is to take a bare minimum of 2 weeks consecutive vacation a year in order to avoid physical stress-related symptoms.
+In America, we are champions of the long weekend.
+This is an area where there is a great opportunity to improve not only our impact on the environment, but also our quality of life.
+There are numerous studies arguing that the mental and physical virtues of a longer vacation.
+In fact, the general consensus among workplace psychologists today is to take a bare minimum of two consecutive weeks of vacation a year in order to avoid physical stress-related symptoms.

-Americans get a lot of grief from smug foreigners for being less than well-traveled; I have always found this to be unfair because Americans have the lowest incentives to travel to other countries on the planet.
-The United States is a country with four time zones and every climate under the sun, not to mention a high level of security and comfort wherever you go, so why leave?
-One way of reducing your carbon footprint is to consider destinations closer to home.
+Americans get a lot of grief from smug foreigners for being less than well-traveled.
+I have always found this to be unfair because Americans have the lowest incentives to travel to other countries on the planet.
+The United States is a country with four timezones and many climates, not to mention a high level of security and comfort wherever you go.
+So why leave?
+One way of reducing your carbon footprint is to consider destinations that are closer to home.

 5. Travel on full planes